 So, what is the solution?
 We are closely underwriting each of our renewals, enhancing our loss control operations and attempting to provide insureds with more extensive support for various safety vehicle training programs.
 We have looked not only at the previous loss history of our insureds, but have attempted to look into the future to better understand what pricing will support losses in the pipeline.
-All in all, PLM and the insurance industry are enduring significant losses.
-At the end of the day we can expect pricing to rise-in some cases significantly-not only at PLM but in the commercial auto marketplace as a whole.
+All in all, the insurance industry is enduring significant losses.
+At the end of the day we can expect pricing to rise-in some cases significantly- in the commercial auto marketplace as a whole.